ethanbaker/ethanbaker.dev/README.md

 <!-- ABOUT -->
 ## About

-This repository contains all of the static websites relating to my personal website, [ethanbaker.dev](https://ethanbaker.dev).
-All static sites have their own associated folder.
-Currently, the following sites exist in this repository:
+This repository contains my personal website, [ethanbaker.dev](https://ethanbaker.dev).

-* [ethanbaker.dev](https://ethanbaker.dev): My personal site to broadcast my existence and talents to the masses
-* [reference.ethanbaker.dev](https://reference.ethanbaker.dev): A site used as
-  a reference for consistent styles across my personal pages

 <p align="right">(<a href="#top">back to top</a>)</p>